-Protocol for the Oral Glucose Test (OGT):
+Protocol for the oral glucose test (OGT):

-Measured insulin was µIU/mL.
+The measured insulin was µIU/mL.
 The sample was drawn min after glucose administration.

-values please read following paper:
+values please read following the paper:

 Warnken T, Delarocque J, Schumacher S, Huber K, Feige K. Retrospective analysis of insulin responses to standard dosed oral glucose tests (OGTs) via naso-gastric tubing towards definition of an objective cut-off value.
 Acta Veterinaria Scandinavica 2018;60. doi:10.1186/s13028-018-0358-8.